priakhina/StaticAnalysisOfJavaEEAppsArtifact/README.md

 I was able to successfully reproduced the results for **Figure 4.
 App methods reachability for Doop and JackEE** and **Table 1.
 Precision+speed metrics**.

+The result of my analysis for Figure 4 is located in `analysis-results-app-reachability.md`.

+The result of my analysis for Table 1 is located in `analysis-results-precision.md`.
+For Table 1, I marked the values that did not match with those provided in the paper (they are marked as bold).

 # Running the Artifact